Frank Abagnale: Controversy at Xavier and other universities

 On September 12, 2022, Frank Abagnale was awarded the "Heroes in Ethics" award by Xavier University, located in Cincinnati, Ohio.
 Abagnale gave the keynote lecture at the university's annual Heroes of Professional Ethics series.
 At the conclusion of his talk, Abagnale invited the audience to ask him any questions on any matter.
-A member of the audience, Jim Grinstead, the host of the podcast Scams and Cons, asked Abagnale, “So I wonder, in light of the ethics award you’re going to be presented tonight, would you come clean?
-Would you tell the truth about the stories you’ve told?
-Will you admit that you just lied to everybody, and you’re still conning them?”
+A member of the audience, Jim Grinstead, the host of the podcast Scams and Cons, asked Abagnale, "So I wonder, in light of the ethics award you're going to be presented tonight, would you come clean?
+Would you tell the truth about the stories you've told?
+Will you admit that you just lied to everybody, and you're still conning them?"
 In his response Abagnale denied telling any lies or spreading any misinformation.
 He claimed he had nothing to do with his autobiography, the film, and the Broadway musical.
 Xavier University has removed any discussion of the September 12 event from its website.

 The incident at Xavier University was not the first time Abagnale's story caused controversy on a university campus.
 In 1981, after criminal-justice professor William Toney and his students debunked Abagnale's biographical claims, several universities cancelled Abagnale's appearances.
 In an attempt to provide compromise, the University of South Carolina asked Abagnale to sign an affidavit that would attest to the truthfulness of his biographical claims.
 The university informed Abagnale that he would still be allowed to give the speech and collect his speaking fee, even if he did not sign the affidavit, but if he refused, the university would warn the students at the outset of the speech that Abagnale had not promised to tell the truth.
 Abagnale refused to sign the affidavit, referring to the document as a "slap in the face".

-As disbelief in Abagnale's story spread, in part due to the work of Professor William Toney, he cancelled his own university bookings.
+As skepticism of Abagnale's story spread, he cancelled his own university bookings.
 In a letter to Georgia Southwestern State University, Abagnale wrote that it was wrong to profit from his criminal past by speaking about it to college campuses.
-Furthermore, in the letter to GSSU, Abagnale stated that he was cancelling all college speaking engagements because the criminal aspects of the life story he was presenting "[are] not something to which young impressionable minds should be exposed".
+Furthermore, in the letter to GSSU, Abagnale stated that he was cancelling all college speaking engagements because the criminal aspects of the life story he was presenting "[are] not something to which young impressionable minds should be exposed."
 In the midst of this controversy, Abagnale was queried by journalist John Dagley, who asked him if his biography was a lie, to which he replied:

 Personal life

-Abagnale and his wife Kelly live on Daniel Island, near Charleston, South Carolina.
-They have three sons, Scott, Chris, and Sean.
+Abagnale and his wife Kelly live on Daniel Island, an island community which is part of Charleston, South Carolina.
+They have three sons.
 Abagnale maintains that meeting his wife was the motivation for changing his life.
 He told author Paul Stenning that he met her while allegedly working undercover for the FBI when she was a cashier at a grocery store.